The LOCKN’ Story

 Patrons with Disabilities

 The following information should answer your questions regarding accessibility at LOCKN’.
-If you would like to purchase an ADA Camping Pass, or have any additional questions, please contact us via email at: firstname.lastname@example.org.
+If you have any additional questions, by all means contact us via email at: firstname.lastname@example.org.

 LOCKN’ is a large site with various types of terrain including hills, sandy pathways, dirt roads, and grassy fields.
 Please plan accordingly as there are some distances to be covered to get to all of the areas and stages on the site, and as with any natural terrain, rain can impact the conditions.